What makes a dismissal unfair?

 An unfair dismissal happens when you are sacked in a harsh, unjust or unreasonable manner.

 Unjust means your employer did not have a valid reason to sack you.

 An unfair dismissal also happens when it is not consistent with the Small Business Fair Dismissal Code, or if the dismissal is not a genuine redundancy.

 Not every dismissal qualifies as unfair, but that’s where our expert team of employment lawyers and industrial advocates can help, and advise you of your best options moving forward.

 - be covered by a modern award or an applicable enterprise agreement

 - earn less than $153,600 annually (as of 1 July 2020)

 - have been employed for more than six months (12 months if you work for a small business with less than 15 staff)

 The maximum monetary settlement you can receive for an unfair dismissal is 26-weeks pay, although most cases settle for much less than this.

-You have just 21 days from the date of your dismissal to lodge a claim.
+You have just 21-days from the date of your dismissal to file a claim.